emustudio/emustudio.github.io/_documentation/user/_doc/ram/ramc-ram.md

 # Compiler "ramc-ram"

 RAM has a very simple assembler-like language, consisting of direct and indirect reading/writing from/to registers or input/output tape.
-In addition, there are three control-flow instructions.
+Also, there are three control-flow instructions.

 ## Language syntax